 The School District's governmental funds are accounted for using the modified accrual basis of accounting.
-Total governmental funds had revenues of \$56.2 million and expenditures of \$56.3 million.
+Total governmental funds had revenues of \$65.2 million and expenditures of \$56.0 million.
 Since all bonds were paid in full during fiscal year 2018, SPLOST proceeds were available for projects approved in the referendum.
-This allowed for the use of those funds during fiscal year 2021 for capital projects.
+This allowed for the use of those funds during fiscal year 2022 for capital projects.
 State capital outlay projects were forward funded with the SPLOST proceeds.
-This resulted in a decrease in fund balance of approximately \$913 thousand in the capital projects fund.
+This resulted in an increase in fund balance of approximately \$555 thousand in the capital projects fund.

-The general fund had an increase of approximately \$812 thousand due to conservative estimates of local revenues and detailed budgeting, and as in prior years, conservative spending.
+The general fund had an increase of approximately \$8.7 million due to conservative spending, detailed budgeting, and the use of COVID-19 relief funds.